About

 Pelle Wessman

-Pelle is a freelancing Web Developer from Eslöv in Skåne, southern Sweden.
+Pelle works as a Web Developer for Good Old, and comes from Eslöv in Skåne, southern Sweden.
 He's working with Javascript, PHP, MySQL, HTML, CSS etc depending on the current assignment.
 He is a strong follower of standards and semantics and really likes initiatives like Microformats.

 Gustaf Lindqvist